 By September 1:

-For Grades 3 – 12, grade-level placement depends on the child’s current curriculum and grade level, and academic ability within their grade level.
+For Grades 3 – 12, grade-level placement depends on the child’s current curriculum and grade level, and academic ability within his/her grade level.

 Language Proficiency Entry Requirements